coditva/udt-c/README.md

 UDT is a much faster data transfer protocol than TCP and provides a socket interface to send/receive data just like any other protocol.

+The documentation can be found in the header files (see `include/udt.h`).

 ### How to
 ```bash
 make        # compile